Viljandi, Eesti - Things to Do in Viljandi

 Insider Tips

-The suspension bridge over the castle valley offers the best photo opportunities of the ruins and is particularly stunning at sunset
+Climb to the suspension bridge near the castle ruins for the best panoramic photo opportunities of the lake and surrounding countryside

 Explore Activities in Viljandi